Ahamann/adhocGeneralize/master_alpha/readme.txt

-ad hoc realtime generalization with javascript and java
+ad hoc realtime generalization with javascript and java.

+test